-4 valleys have community organization Reports of the field meetings, better protection of resources, more participation of community Training organized Training organized Such reliable and accountable community organizations are a pillar for the implementation of the management plan for the Park.
-It should be mentioned that in Braido and Basha valleys, where awareness about the park was very low.
-CKNP, thanks to efforts of SEED project, can now start building on organized communities with the capacity to coordinate joint efforts independently.
+1C - LOC AL COMMUNITIES AND ST AKEHOLDERS SO CIAL MOBILISATION AND UILDING 5.1 Capacity building and participation of local community 5.1.1 Promote the establishment of community based organization at village/valley level (if not present) Such reliable and accountable community organizations are a pillar for the implementation of the management plan for the Park.
+It should be mentioned that in Braldo and Basha valleys, where awareness about the park was very low, CKNP, thanks to efforts of SEED project, can now start building on organized communities with the capacity to coordinate joint efforts independently.
 Nevertheless, in the most remote parts of the valleys, the social mobilization process has to be strengthened with the full support of all project partners in the coming years.
+4 valleys have community organization 5 Local community involvement and trainings 5.1.2 Community mobilization through field meetings with selected CKNP communities about their role in park management and protection of natural resources.
 The participative approach suppose a direct involvement of local communities in the activities related to Park Management.
 Thus the knowledge of local communities on natural resources management needs to be implemented.
+Reports of the field meetings, better protection of resources, more participation of community Training of partners 5.2.1 Training for social organizations on contributing to the conservation of park resources and sustainable uses of resources.
 CKNP Management is defined through the Park Management Plan.
 It is paramount to share the management activities among relevant stakeholders and NGO working in the area, in order to optimize the achieved results.
+Training organized 5.2 (NGO/GOV) 5.2.2 Training for governmental departments s on contributing to the conservation of park resources and sustainable uses of resources.
 CKNP Management is defined through the Park Management Plan.
 It is paramount to share the management activities with Departments of Local Government and Institutions, in order to optimize the achieved results.
-LDING Promote the establishment of community based organization at village/valley level (if not present) Community mobilization through field meetings with selected CKNP communities about their role in park management and protection of natural resources.
-Training for social organizations on contributing to the conservation of park resources and sustainable uses of resources.
-Training for governmental departments son contributing to the conservation of park resources and sustainable uses of resources.
-APACITY BU 5.1.1 5.1.2 5.2.1 5.2.2 1C - LOCAL COMMUNITIES AND STAKEHOLDERS SOCIAL MOBILISATION AND CAPACITY BUILDING Capacity building and participation of local community Training of partners (NGO/GOV) AKEHOLDERS SOC 5.1 5.
-5. AL COMMUNITIES AND STA Local community involvement and trainings 1C - LOCA ĸ
+Training organized